Configure Cacheable Objects and Regions

 Hibernate introduced a new method to define mappings from version 3.5 and onwards.
 This method acts as a replacement or an addition to the old XML mapping method.
 This method is known as Hibernate Annotations.

-Following code sample demonstrates how you can use Hibernate Annotations in your application.
+The following code sample demonstrates how you can use Hibernate Annotations in your hibernate cache.

 @Entity